PPW6/Auto_fig_extractor/object_detection/README.md

 ---

-## ✅ Modifications Made
+✅ Modifications and Our Contributions

-We made the following customizations based on the original project:
+We made the following enhancements to improve robustness and accuracy:

-- Reorganized code into a modular pipeline.
+✅ Reorganized the code into a modular and extensible pipeline.

-- Added `origin_data` class for structured batch processing.
-- Adjusted image and axis parsing logic to improve error handling.
-- Integrated EasyOCR and automatic axis scaling refinement.
+✅ Introduced the origin_data class for automated batch processing of images and axis parsing.

+✅ Improved error handling for axis recognition using EasyOCR with confidence scoring.

+🔍 Specific Algorithmic Enhancements
+Enhanced Color Decomposition Strategy:
+In color_decomposition_, we proposed a novel color segmentation strategy based on region-wise recognition, improving curve separation in overlapping or noise-prone areas.

+Robust Curve Extraction with Noise Filtering:
+In final_achieve, we incorporated outlier removal and integrated a DBSCAN-based clustering approach to remove noise points, significantly enhancing the accuracy and clarity of extracted curves.

+These contributions improve the system’s ability to handle complex plots with multiple overlapping curves or visual artifacts.

 ---